Dana Point, California: Surfing

 Richard Henry Dana (the author of "Two Years Before the Mast") considered the high bluffs and sheltered coves of this area of Southern California to be the most beautiful spot on the California coast.
 Pioneering surfers agreed as they surfed the many beach breaks along the coast.
 Dana Point had a notable surfing history, and was home to many of the first companies that produced products for surfing.
 Hobie Alter opened the world's first retail surf shop in Dana Point in 1954.
 Many surf publications such as the Surfer's Journal and Surfer Magazine were formed and headquartered in Dana Point.
 Bruce Brown produced the iconic surfer film Endless Summer in Dana Point.

-"Killer Dana" was a legendary surf break off Dana Point.
-The surf break was notorious because it came out of deep water and broke close to the rocks that lined the beach.
-The Killer Dana wave was destroyed when the Dana Point Harbor was built in 1966.
-A breakwater now cuts through the heart of the once epic surf spot.
+"Killer Dana" was a notorious surf break off Dana Point that came out of deep water and broke close to the rocks that lined the beach.
+The break was destroyed by a breakwater built when the construction of Dana Point Harbor in 1966.
+A now cuts through the heart of the once epic surf spot.
 In 1997, the surf group The Chantays recorded an instrumental track named "Killer Dana".